A Preterist Commentary on 2 Peter 3:5-13: Summary and Highlights

 A Preterist View and Commentary of 2 Peter 3:7-13: The Destruction of the Earth in 2 Peter 3:7-13 refers to the Destruction of the Inhabitants of the Earth as it Did during the Destruction of the Earth by the Flood Mentioned in 2 Peter 3:6.

 In 2 Peter 3:6, Peter says, “By these waters also the world of that time was deluged and destroyed.”
 Though Noah’s flood did, in fact, destroy the earth, it did not cause its complete annihilation.
-Similarly the fire said to destroy heaven and earth in 2 Peter 3:7-13, though causing the literal destruction of heaven and earth, also is not expected to cause its complete annihilation.
+Similarly the fire said to destroy heaven and earth in 2 Peter 3:7-13, though causing the destruction of heaven and earth, also is not expected to cause its complete annihilation.
 The destruction of the earth referred to in 2 Peter 3:6 refers to the destruction or slaughter of the people of the earth during Noah’s flood.
 The same thing is predicted in 2 Peter 3:7-13 when Peter predicts the destruction of the earth by fire.
 This destruction also refers to the wholesale slaughter of the inhabitants of the earth which are the people of Israel.
 The fact that the earth represents the people of the earth, not the material elements, is illustrated well in the following verses: “Come near, you nations, and listen; pay attention, you peoples!
 Let the earth hear, and all that is in it, the world, and all that comes out of it [emphasis mine]!”
 (Isaiah 34:1.)
 “Hear me, you heavens!
 Listen, earth!
 For the Lord has spoken: ‘I reared children and brought them up, but they have rebelled against me [emphasis mine].’”
 (Isaiah 1:2.)
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
 Having addressed how the destruction of the earth in 2 Peter 3:5-13 refers to the slaughter of the people of a particular land, what is meant by the destruction of heaven?
 The answer may surprise you!
-See The Destruction of Heaven and Earth and the New Heaven and Earth Explained!
+See The Destruction of Heaven and Earth and the New Heaven and Earth Explained! and What about Romans 8:19-22?.

 It is interesting to note that though the earth and sky were not physically annihilated during the Jewish War, two miracles or omens were recorded in the sky in the first century which seem to have prophetically pointed to the impending destruction of heaven.
 The first miracle occurred at the adoption of Nero by Claudius Caesar and the second transpired during Nero’s reign at the start of the Jewish War in A.D.
 66. For a description of these miraculous signs and their significance in addition to a detailed explanation of the fulfillment of 2 Peter 3:7-13 in the destruction of heaven and earth in the first century see The Destruction of Heaven and Earth and the New Heaven and Earth Explained!